CMU-Perceptual-Computing-Lab/openpose_train/training/README.md

 ## Training Hardware
-Our best resuls are obtained with 4-GPU machines and a batch size of 10, training for about 800k iterations (and picking the model with maximum accuracy amount those).
+Our best resuls are obtained with 4-GPU machines and a batch size of 10, training for about 800k iterations (and picking the model with maximum accuracy among those).